Datamol/Scala/README.md

 # Scala
-Content-based recommendation system on  on the Amazon dataset having five attributes for each item - Title, Group, Sales rank, Average rating, and Categories
+1. Content-based recommendation system on  on the Amazon dataset having five attributes for each item - Title, Group, Sales rank, Average rating, and Categories
+2. Alternating least squares (ALS) algorithm from MLlib package in Apache Spark